|

 much in advance.
 I wish you every success and take care.

 Giovanna Thank you for your kind words.
 I wish I could help you with a school.
 I do get this question a lot.
 The schools are changing all the time, one school is the favored one week and another the next.
 I would look at the instructor’s credentials at each school.
 There are a lot of cases where “those who can’t do teach!”
 Not always of course but do look out for this.
 Keep in mind that a very good artist makes a lot of money and schools are not going to pay this kind of money to a teacher; they would go out of business.
 So who teaches?
 That is the question I would be asking.
 Unless the school has instructors that are well known in the field they teach you are going to need more training then what you will receive at any school so don’t look at school like the last step into your career, look at it as just one step of the learning process should you take that road.
 I would choose a school by the instructor’s credentials.
 The instructors should have a great resume and portfolios and they should be on line (not hidden from the public) they should be well known in the makeup world.
 You should verify this by checking out the credentials of the instructors.
 I would also insist on the instructor I was promised, schools have a reputation of switching teachers on the students, they also have a reputation of exaggerating the instructors resume, if its not on the internet for the world to see I would question it.
 I would opt myself for private tutoring, this is how I learned; I am not a group learner.
 Try MakeupLessons.com for instructors in your area if this is of interest to you.
 I update my portfolio every time I get a great new photo I love.
 Some of the stuff I have is very old but if I like it better then anything new I keep it.
 The rule is, no more then 15 awesome photos.
 You are as good as the weakest image in your portfolio.
 When your book is being reviewed that is the photo most people look for, that tells the viewer what you consider your best work and what they can expect out of you at best.
 I like Freelance work, but I really don't like doing hair much, is it not likely I will find work if I won't do hair, or if I will if I am not as good with hair as with make-up?
 Anonymous In a small market you are better off if you do both, I have yet to meet any artist that does both real well, everyone is stronger in one art then the other (in my circle of acquaintances anyway) I consider LA and NY the only markets in the USA that you can get away with doing just makeup and still make a living.
 To be honest, I don't like hair much either but over the years I have gotten pretty good at it.
 You have to work at it and have some freedom to play, so do it when you are testing or just play with hair whenever you have a willing subject.
 Don't be afraid to make mistakes!
 I have also found that classes do a little good but not much, you really have to just get it there and have fun with it.
 Look at photos and see if you can copy the hair you see.
 You would be surprised at how easy some of the stuff you see is.
 Good luck to you.
+I have a hard time doing both eyes, one always looks perfect,

 and one looks less than perfect.
 I think it is something to do with the